almovidhussaini/babylonclone/x/btcstaking/README.md

    [MsgAddBTCDelegationInclusionProof](#msgaddbtcdelegationinclusionproof)
    with the inclusion proof for the stake receiving sufficient confirmations.
    The stake is now active.
-In the case the staker does not monitor the Bitcoin ledger for confirmation, the [Vigilante BTC Staking Tracker](https://github.com/ybtclabs-io/vigilante) will pick it up and submit the inclusion proof to ybtc.
+In the case the staker does not monitor the Bitcoin ledger for confirmation, the [Vigilante BTC Staking Tracker](https://github.com/babylonlabs-io/vigilante) will pick it up and submit the inclusion proof to Babylon.

 ### Voting Power and Finality

-ybtc's [Finality module](../finality) will make use of the voting power table maintained in the BTC Staking module to determine the finalization status of each block, identify equivocations of finality providers, and slash BTC delegations under culpable finality providers.
+Babylon's [Finality module](../finality) will make use of the voting power table maintained in the BTC Staking module to determine the finalization status of each block, identify equivocations of finality providers, and slash BTC delegations under culpable finality providers.